The Woman Behind the Situation Room: Lt. Col. Marie Harnly

 |0

 This work, The Woman Behind the Situation Room: Lt.
-Col. Marie Harnly [Image 2 of 2], by Emma Loscalzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Col. Marie Harnly, by Emma Loscalzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT